Preeclampsia is usually found during regular prenatal checkups.

 Routine prenatal tests

-each prenatal visit to monitor for high blood pressure and preeclampsia.
-These
+Certain tests are given at each prenatal visit to check for preeclampsia.
+These include a:

-Tests for pregnant women considered high-risk for preeclampsia
+Tests for women considered high-risk for preeclampsia

 Tests for women who have preeclampsia

-weeks).
 Testing is more frequent and extensive when preeclampsia is severe and the pregnancy is far from full-term (less than 36 weeks).

-- Blood tests to check for blood abnormalities
+- Blood tests to check for blood abnormalities and kidney damage.

-- A creatinine clearance test, which requires both
+- A creatinine clearance test.

 Tests for women who have eclampsia

-Tests for the fetus
+Tests for the baby

-Tests commonly used to monitor
+Tests commonly used include: